waawawewa/zoom/README.md

 wubba lubba dub dub

-P.S: i had to borrow my neighbour's laptop to write these codes , and yeah sorry for the audioless tutorials. i don't have a microphone/headset.
+P.S: i had to borrow my neighbour's laptop to write these codes, he was pissed af.
+And yeah sorry for the audioless tutorials. i don't have a microphone/headset.